agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ```

 ### 📝 Multiple Storages
-Sometimes it may happen that we store States in different Storages.
+Sometimes we may store States in different Storages.
-For example, State A should be stored in Storage B and State B should be stored in Storage A.
+For example, State A should be stored in Storage B, and State B should be stored in Storage A.
 Therefore, we can use `storageKeys` to define in which specific Storage the State value should be persisted.
 ```ts {2}
 MY_STATE.persist({